Joseph T. Higgins: Career

+Personal life

 Higgins was a member of the National Democratic Club, the New York Athletic Club, the American Legion, the Benevolent and Protective Order of Elks, the Improved Order of Red Men, the Knights of Columbus, the Dalcassian Boat Club, and the First Avenue Boys.

 By the end of his life, Higgins was married to Eleanor Farley and resided at Hampton Bays.
 He died from heart disease at Southampton Hospital on August 30, 1980.